mdn/kuma/docs/installation.rst

 https://stripe.com/docs/testing#cards

 Testing Stripe's hooks locally requires setting up a tunneling service, like ngrok (https://ngrok.com).
-You should then set ``WEBHOOK_HOSTNAME`` to the hostname you get from your tunneling service, e.g. for ngrok it might be https://203ebfab.ngrok.io
+You should then set ``STRIPE_WEBHOOK_HOSTNAME`` to the hostname you get from your tunneling service, e.g. for ngrok it might be https://203ebfab.ngrok.io
 After kuma has started you will have a webhook configured in stripe.
 You can view it on Stripe's dashboard: https://dashboard.stripe.com/test/webhooks